HaCk3Dq/raspberry-vu/README.md

 Then in another terminal:

-    cd ~/Impulse/build/armv6l/test/
+    cd ~/Impulse/build/armv6l/impulse/
     sudo ./impulse.py

-If all goes as expected, you should see the Raspberry ladder LED's bouncing in time to the music, as well as the on-screen spectrum analyser.
+If all goes as expected, you should see the Raspberry ladder LED's bouncing (as well as the on-screen spectrum analyser) in time to the music playing.
+Pressing any key will exit the app.

 Troubleshooting
 ---------------